 In contrast to the schedulable interruptions, there should be losses of continuity associated with all of the unschedulable interruptions due to LT hard failures, all ST hard failures, and most soft failures.
-All LT hard failures and all ST hard failures should have an associated loss of continuity since there is no way the Control Segment can issue NANUs 48 or 96 hours in advance for these failures.
-Most soft failures will also have an associated loss of continuity since they rapidly lead to an interruption in service and the Control Segment will not be able to issue a NANU 48 or 96 hours in advance.
-Some soft failures will not lead to an interruption in service however.
+All LT hard failures and all ST hard failures should have an associated loss of continuity since there is no way the Control Segment can issue NANUs at least 48 hours in advance for these failures.
+Most soft failures will also have an associated loss of continuity since they rapidly lead to an interruption in service and the Control Segment will not be able to issue a NANU at least 48 hours in advance.
+Some soft failures will not lead to an interruption in service, however.
 Soft failures which the Control Segment resolves using contingency uploads do not involve an interruption in service.
-Like with the schedulable interruptions, the MTBF for one of the failure modes (ST hard failures) completely dominates the MTBFs for the other two failure modes in determining the composite MTBLOC.
+Like with the schedulable interruptions, the MTBF for one of the failure modes in determining the composite MTBLOC.